-Prereq: Fourth-year classification in veterinary medicine

-Clinical assignment focused on the management of food animal and camelid medicine and surgery cases.
+Prereq: Fourth-year classification in veterinary medicine Clinical assignment focused on the management of food animal and camelid medicine and surgery cases.
 Specific instruction in clinical evaluation of cases coupled with appropriate diagnostic testing and therapeutic intervention will be emphasized.
 Additional instruction will be provided in disease prevention, intensive care and management of food animal and camelid species.
 Particular emphasis will be placed on appropriate on-label and extra-label drug usage in food animal species.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.